 Free influenza vaccine under the NIP usually becomes available in mid-April each year and the Immunisation Coalition recommends that at-risk people book an appointment to have their vaccination when it’s available.
 Others who wish to protect themselves against influenza are recommended to consult their GP or pharmacist.

-The ISG is in favour of expanding access to influenza vaccination for those adults not covered by the Australian Government’s free vaccine policy, including in establishments other than doctors’ surgeries (ie. workplaces, pharmacies, schools, universities etc.) provided that:
+The Immunisation Coalition (IC) is in favour of expanding access to influenza vaccination for those adults not covered by the Australian Government’s free vaccine policy, including in establishments other than doctors’ surgeries (ie. workplaces, pharmacies, schools, universities etc.) provided that:

 - A certified immuniser carries out the vaccination.